 - 8 »» Frequently Asked Questions

 »» What to do After a Deep Tissue Massage: Precautionary Tips

-Deep massage works on the inner most layers of your muscles, breaking tight knots and scar tissues.
-If you know what happens during a deep tissue massage, you’ll be able to understand better how you should take care afterwards.
+Deep massage works on the innermost layers of your muscles, breaking tight knots and scar tissues.
+If you know what happens during a deep tissue massage, you’ll be able to understand better how you should take care of afterwards.

-So, let’s see what should be done after massage to avoid side effects:
+So, let’s see what should be done after the massage to avoid side effects:

 - Just Remain in Your Position for Some Time: Give your mind and body time to absorb its condition.
 When you choose to get up, make sure you do so very gently and carefully as your muscles have just opened up.
 They’re a bit tender right now, so if you give a jerk, they might just start aching.